 - Certain types of forbearance are much easier to obtain than approval for a deferment.

-- Most people today qualify for hardship forbearance because of the economic downfall.
+- Most people today qualify for hardship forbearance because of income downfall despite what the Trump administration claims.
 These are generally approved one year at a time and the total amount is normally equal to three years.
 While this is a temporary reprieve from payments, interest will still accrue.

 - Once people become armed with a few strategic methods of how to pay off student loans and some smart analysis of budgeting issues, the process of surviving college debt becomes easier.